KxcCarter/JA-KC/README.md

 ## Deployment

-1. Create a new Heroku project
-1. Link the Heroku project to the project GitHub Repo
-1. Create an Heroku Postgres database
+1. Add Heroku remote to project: `git remote add heroku <herokuURL> `
-1. Connect to the Heroku Postgres database from Postico
+1. Connect to the Heroku Postgres database from Postico (Retrieve connection configuration from heroku).
-1. Create the necessary tables
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-1. In the deploy section, select manual deploy
+1. Make all neccessary new feature development changes, ensuring that you have commited your changes.
+1. `git push heroku master` for final deployment.

 ## Acknowledgement

 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-Also thanks to the development team: [David Walton](https://github.com/djwalto), [Ailea Patrinely](https://github.com/aileapatrinely), and [Skyler Burgard](https://github.com/SkylerBurgard) for their hard work.
+Also thanks to the development team: [David Walton](https://github.com/djwalto), [Ailea Patrinely](https://github.com/aileapatrinely), [Skyler Burgard](https://github.com/SkylerBurgard), and [Kenneth Carter](https://github.com/kxccarter) for their hard work.

-## Support

-If you have suggestions or issues, please email me at [kxccarter@gmail.com](www.google.com)